helium/HIP/0034-validator-node-security.md

 A possible drawback is that miners in the network can no longer reach the validator nodes to submit RF data.
-We are not sure if this would be an issue as the validators can still pull data from hotspots; however a remedy for this should be found in case the Helium RF implemenation would not function properly when validator node IPs are obscured.
+We are not sure if this would be an issue as the validators can still pull data from Hotspots; however a remedy for this should be found in case the Helium RF implemenation would not function properly when validator node IPs are obscured.

 # Rationale and Alternatives